-Next, we repeat the same procedure using the Chapman dataset train and test set.
-Our results, which are shown in Table~\ref{tab:chapman_distributions_chount}, show that the overlap between the Chapman train and test sets is estimated as $82.52\%$.
-We also perform the procedure using the PTB-XL and the Ribeiro datasets to find the overlap with the Chapman train set.
-The overlap between the train set of the Chapman dataset and the PTB-XL dataset is calculated as $67.73\%$, while the overlap with the Ribeiro dataset is estimated to be $60.29\%$.
+Next, we apply the same procedure to Chapman train and test sets.
+Figure~\ref{fig:chapman_distributions} displays the results of this analysis on the Chapman dataset.
+Our results, which are shown in Table~\ref{tab:chapman_distributions_chount}, show that the overlap between Chapman train and test sets is estimated as $82.52\%$.
+We also perform the procedure using PTB-XL and Ribeiro datasets to find the overlap with Chapman train set.
+The overlap between the train set of Chapman dataset and PTB-XL dataset is calculated as $67.73\%$, while the overlap with Ribeiro dataset is estimated to be $60.29\%$.
 These results are depicted in Figure~\ref{fig:chapman_distributions_count}.
-These results confirm that the PTB-XL and Ribeiro datasets can be considered OOD with respect to the Chapman train set, since their overlap is significantly lower than that of the Chapman train and test sets.
+These results confirm that PTB-XL and Ribeiro datasets can be considered OOD with respect to Chapman train set since their overlap is significantly lower than that of Chapman train and test sets.